psjvortex/ai-trading-platform/docs/EA_FRD_v5.md

 - Added ceiling (Max) filters for all physics metrics (anti-spike protection)
 - New functions: CalculateCSTSegments(), CheckTimeSegmentFilters()
 - Time segments use MT5 broker time - 8 hours = CST
+- Web: Added "Optimize All Entry" and "Optimize All Exit" buttons
+- Sequential optimization of all 15 entry metrics or 9 exit metrics
+- Progress indicator shows current metric being optimized
 ```

 ---